-- PARKS BOARD Parkland dedication is not required for the redevelopment of this lot. - PUBLIC WORKS The parcel is platted and all public infrastructure is in place.
-Public Works has reviewed the drainage report/plan submitted and has two comments.
-Public Works review finds that the proposed drainage plan meets the intent of CCFBC, Part 9: Site Development, with less than 65% impervious surface coverage proposed and a drainage plan that proposes measures that will help reduce drainage run-off from impacting neighboring properties.
+PARKS BOARD Parkland dedication is not required for the redevelopment of this lot.

+PUBLIC WORKS The parcel is platted and all public infrastructure is in place.
+Public Works review of the drainage report/plan finds that the plan meets the intent of CCFBC, Part 9: Site Development, with less than 65% impervious surface coverage proposed and a drainage plan that proposes measures that will help reduce drainage run-off from impacting neighboring properties.

 STAFF RECOMMENDATION: The proposed ordinance comes to the Planning Commission for a recommendation to the City Council.
-Staff recommends approval of Ordinance No. O-1920-13.
+Staff recommends approval of Ordinance O-1920-13.